touch4it/docker-php7/README.md

 * xdebug (only in dev images)

 ## How do i install additional php extensions?
 This work is based on official dockerhub php images.
 You can use docker-php-ext-install to add new extensions.
-More informations can be found https://hub.docker.com/_/php/
+More informations can be found [https://hub.docker.com/_/php/]

-## Warning
-Xdebug for PHP7 is in beta currently.
-If you have problems with php crashing, please use non-dev image.

 ## Why can't i access app_dev.php?
 By default symfony block requests to app_dev.php that come from non localhost sources.
 You can change that editing app_dev.php file.